newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/landlord-registration.md

 ## How to Apply

-Each town may have its own application form and process, so check with your municipal clerk.
+Each town has its own application form and process, so check with your municipal clerk.

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }